Steve Mariucci: After coaching

 Since being fired by the Detroit Lions, Mariucci has not returned to coaching.
 He has since been hired by NFL Network to work on their show NFL GameDay and contribute as an analyst on NFL Network's four-hour pregame show "NFL GameDay Morning," as well as provide follow-up reports from the late afternoon and Sunday night matchups on "NFL GameDay Highlights."

 Mariucci now resides in Monte Sereno, California.
 He has four children: Stephen, Tyler, Adam, and Brielle.
 His eldest son Tyler is Senior Associate Athletics Director for Development at Fresno State University.
 Adam works in Real Estate in New York City and his son Stephen is country music artist, Stephen Ray.

 In 2011, Mariucci founded the Mariucci Family Foundation.
 It is a 501(c)(3) non-profit organization dedicated to providing opportunities and support for underserved youth and families.

 Shortly after Pete Carroll left University of Southern California (USC), Mariucci was reportedly seen on campus, and ESPN's Adam Schefter reported shortly thereafter that Mariucci was a candidate for the Trojans head coach position and that the university had "made contact" with the announcer.

 Following the dismissal of Arkansas head coach Bobby Petrino in April 2012, Mariucci was recommended as a replacement by Carroll.

 Mariucci expressed interest in the head coaching job of the San Diego Chargers in late 2012 with speculation of Norv Turner's departure from San Diego.

+Mariucci grew up a fan of the Packers, and remained one during and after his NFL career.
+His family's Packers season tickets are in Mariucci's name.

+Philanthropy

+In 1998 Mariucci partnered with a local bocce club and restaurant to create a "Battle of the Bay" charity tournament.
+The tournament later added another former NFL coach, John Madden.
+The tournament has raised money for local groups such at the Los Gatos-Monte Sereno Police Department and Los Gatos High School, among others.